6 Things to Do with Your Overstock Inventory

 Product bundling is a great way to sell slow-moving inventory.
-By offering a special in which you sell a popular item with one of your excess stock items at a discount you can move both items!
+By offering a special featuring a popular item with one of your excess stock items at a discount, you can move both items!
 This method works for all kinds of retailers, regardless of the product they are selling.

 Is your business a wholesaler, or do you offer wholesale options?
-A great way to close out inventory is to offer large quantities wholesale at an even cheaper price.
+A great way to close out inventory is to offer large quantities at wholesale price.

 Even businesses that sell food or other perishables can offer bulk discounts.
 An example would be offering customers who buy 5 or more chocolate bars 15% off their total purchase.